THE BEST TUBELESS BIKE TIRES 2023

 I just wish they could make it in 28mm and wider sizes.

-Why some tires aren’t included in this review
+Why some tubeless tires aren’t included in this review

 A favorite of many, I included the Continental Grand Prix 5000 TL and rated it well in past updates for it road feel and tire loss rolling resistance despite its installation challenges on some rims.
 It’s been replaced by the Grand Prix 5000 S TR I reviewed above.

-Hutchinson’s Fusion 5 Performance 11 Storm is a light, easy to install, and low-priced tire that I’d included in earlier editions of this review.
-As other tires have gotten better in the areas that matter most, the Hutchinson no longer competes well on anything other than price.
+Hutchinson’s Fusion 5 Performance 11 Storm is a light, easy-to-install, and low-priced tire that I’d included in earlier editions of this review.
+As other tires have improved in the areas that matter most, the Hutchinson no longer competes well on anything other than price.